magreenberg/bh-admission-controller/README.md

 Mutating Admission Controller Webhook

-* adds annotation to project/namespace
+* Adds annotation to project/namespace
-* invoke external API with requester
+* Invokes external API with the username of the requester

 Code based on https://github.com/ContainerSolutions/go-validation-admission-controller.git